 Each month, we have a differently-themed display designed to encourage you to try something a little different!

-January's display features books written by people who are more famous for other accomplishments or activities in their lives.
+For example, January's display featured books written by people who are more famous for other accomplishments or activities in their lives.

-Our themes are many-and-varied, so drop by to see what it is each month.
+Our themes are many-and-varied, so drop by to see what it is each month - I think you might find June's is about football for some reason!

 As well as all our books, Stokenchurch Library also offers a jigsaw exchange: borrow a jigsaw from our extensive stock for a small donation; once done, return it and swap for another one.